Rules are subject to change at any time | Last Updated : 28/05/2020

 - Before the player can be robbed or arrested the medic must first clear them of any injury's even if this means being taken back to the hospital.

 - 4.6 Hostility Towards Medics – Medics may not be robbed, killed or taken hostage for any reason.
 Medic’s are also not permitted to rob, kill or take any hostages.
-You can threaten a medic to leave an area and if they do not they are breaching rule 2.7.
+You can threaten a medic to leave an area or demand they treat a specific person first, if they do not comply they are breaching rule 2.7.

-- 4.7 Illegal/Legal Activity - AMS and Police members are not permitted to do any illegal or legal runs whilst on duty.
+- 4.7 Illegal/Legal Activity - NHS and APC members are not permitted to do any illegal activity's, illegal or legal runs whilst on duty.

 - 4.8 Single Officer - If there is only a single officer online they may not be robbed or taken hostage.

-- 4.9 Hostages - CSO & PCSO's may not be taken hostage under any circumstances.
-These ranks are still in training and should not be singled out.
+4.9 Hostages - You may not take your own group member's hostage in addition PCSO's may not be taken hostage under any circumstances.
+This rank is still in training and should not be singled out.

-- This does not mean you can "Camp" the checkpoint and wait, however if a HAVOC member initiates on you, you can defend yourself when there are less than 5 HAVOC members at checkpoint.
+- This does not mean you can "Camp" the checkpoint and wait, however, if a HAVOC member initiates on you, you can defend yourself when there are less than 5 HAVOC members at the checkpoint.

 New Life Rule